-(d) Content Standards Applicable to Institutional Sales Material and Correspondence a fictional name by which the member is commonly recognized or which is required by any state or jurisdiction; - (B) reflect any relationship between the member and any non-member or individual who is also named; and - (C) if it includes other names, reflect which products or services are being offered by the member. - (3) Members may not use investment company rankings in any correspondence other than rankings based on (A) a category or subcategory created and published by a Ranking Entity as defined in IM-2210-3(a) or (B) a category or subcategory created by an investment company or an investment company affiliate but based on the performance measurements of a Ranking Entity.
+(d) Content Standards Applicable to Institutional Sales Material and Correspondence

+- (1) All institutional sales material and correspondence are subject to the content standards of Rule 2210(d)(1) and the applicable Interpretive Materials under Rule 2210. - (2) All correspondence (which for purposes of this provision includes business cards and letterhead) must: - (A) prominently disclose the name of the member and may also include a fictional name by which the member is commonly recognized or which is required by any state or jurisdiction; - (B) reflect any relationship between the member and any nonmember or individual who is also named; and - (C) if it includes other names, reflect which products or services are being offered by the member. - (3) Members may not use investment company rankings in any correspondence other than rankings based on (A) a category or subcategory created and published by a Ranking Entity as defined in IM-2210-3(a) or (B) a category or subcategory created by an investment company or an investment company affiliate but based on the performance measurements of a Ranking Entity.